Protecting your rights.

 Your first consultation is always free.

 Being arrested is always a bit frightening, especially if you haven’t had run-ins with the law before.
-If you’ve been charged with drug possession, you might wonder what’s next.
+If you’ve been charged with drug possession or distribution, you might wonder what’s next.

 It’s important to follow some simple steps and strategies to protect yourself and your rights.
 Taking this approach will also maximize the defense strategies available to you.